iterative/terraform-provider-iterative/README.md

 ## Why TPI?

-There are a several reasons to use TPI instead of other related solutions (custom scripts and/or cloud orchestrators):
+There are several reasons to use TPI instead of other related solutions (custom scripts and/or cloud orchestrators):

 1. **Reduced management overhead and infrastructure cost**:
    TPI is a CLI tool, not a running service.
 It requires no additional orchestrating machine (control plane/head nodes) to schedule/recover/terminate instances.
 Instead, TPI runs (spot) instances via cloud-native scaling groups[^scalers], taking care of recovery and termination automatically on the cloud provider's side.
 This design reduces management overhead & infrastructure costs.
 You can close your laptop while cloud tasks are running -- auto-recovery happens even if you are offline.